hanselcarter/next-blog-sanity/README.md

 ## About the app

-Blog page with a home where I show a home headline and all the fetched blogs from SANITY, shown blogs are clickable so this get routed to individual blog page this page fetches the article details by slug and also I show latest articles out of simplicity with no filters, app is responsive and made with tailwind also SANITY was the CMS I chose to fetch data and display it
+Blog page with a home where I show a home headline and all the fetched blogs from SANITY, shown blogs are clickable so you get routed to individual blog page this page fetches the article details by slug and also I show latest articles out of simplicity with no filters, app is responsive and made with tailwind also SANITY was the CMS I chose to fetch data and display it

 ## Some considerations

 There is no need to create blogs from scratch set of documents is already created and deployed, in case you want to run the sanity studio under de root just go to cd blog yarn install and yarn run dev and open [http://localhost:3333/](http://localhost:3333/) you will see sanity studio for this you need at least node 20
+Out of simplicity no need env variables since I am running a sanity trial